aerospike/aerospike-admin/doc/asadmin.md

    for instance if you wanted to display uptime in hrs/days use timeExtractor.
    <br>
-   Before adding rows to the table you need to define a list of column names, if a column is bing renamed, use a tuple of ('original\_name', 'new\_name')
+   Before adding rows to the table you need to define a list of column names, if a column is being renamed, use a tuple of ('original\_name', 'new\_name')
    <br>
    A datasource is really a data transformation, if you want to use timeExtractor on a column then you would need to call **addDataSource** on a new column name and pass the extractor as the function to do the transformation, passing the function the old columnname.

-   Afterwards will need to add data to the table one row at a time.
+   Afterward will need to add data to the table one row at a time.
 5. /lib/cluster.py <br>
    Calls node methods in parallel, shouldn't need to modify for anything other than bug fixes.